Daniel Krezic

-Daniel Krezic (born 3 May 1996) is a professional footballer who plays as a forward for Cork City in the League of Ireland Premier Division.
+Daniel Krezic (born 3 May 1996) is a professional footballer who plays as a left midfielder or right midfielder for IK Oddevold.
 Born in Sweden, he represents North Macedonia internationally.

 Club career

 On 23 January 2022, Krezic signed a two-year contract with Degerfors.

 Krezic signed for League of Ireland Premier Division club Cork City on 1 February 2023.
+On 2 August 2023, it was announced that Krezic had departed the club to return to Sweden.

+On 8 August 2023, it was announced that Krezic had signed for his former Swedish club IK Oddevold.
+He initially signed a contract for the rest of the season.